Cadillac Allanté

-The Cadillac Allanté is a two-door, two-seater luxury roadster marketed by Cadillac from 1987 until 1993.
-The Allanté was based on a Cadillac chassis and running gear with a convertible body style with a folding soft top and an available removable hardtop.
-The bodies were built in Italy by coachbuilder Pininfarina which were flown to Detroit for final assembly.
-Over 21,000 were built during its seven-year production run.
+The Cadillac Allanté is a two-door, two-seat luxury convertible roadster marketed by Cadillac for the 1987 to 1993 model years. with either a standard or optional removable hardtop.

+In an unusual arrangement, the Allanté used a Cadillac chassis and mechanicals, while its bodywork was manufactured in Italy by Pininfarina, and airfreighted to Detroit for final assembly.
+With its Allanté model name selected by General Motors from 1,700 computer-generated potential names, over 21,000 were manufactured over seven years of production.

 Conception and design

 To maintain luxury market position in the 1980s, Cadillac sought an aspirational model that would combine the prestige of a European design with the renown of a European coachbuilder — to help Cadillac compete with Mercedes and Jaguar.
 It would become the first modern-era two-passenger Cadillac roadster, and the first to wear the Cadillac name since the Cadillac Series 355 roadster of the 1930s.

 Cadillac General Manager Bob Burger sent engineers to Italy in 1982 to meet with designers and coachbuilders to explore a partnership with Cadillac.
 According to program manager Ed Anderson, the team identified Pininfarina as their top choice, and Cadillac chose them to design the Allanté, under the direction of Sergio Pininfarina, working with a team of designers including Mario Vernacchia.

 At GM, Chuck Jordan was torn because delegating the design to Pininfarina implied that GM's 3,000 internal designers were unable to pen the design.
 GM stylist Wayne Kady along with Vice President of Design, Irv Rybicki, fought to have the design crafted in-house, Kady later saying GM leadership had decided to go with an Italian design even before Cadillac’s designers began work.

 The in-house designers were hurt and angry.
 Kady said to management, “We’ve done all your bread and butter cars through the years, but when it’s time to do a historic and fun project, you give it to someone else.”
 Cadillac General Manager Bob Burger later told the in-house designers the company was "looking for a car with a designer name to it.
 It’s like Levi's, it’s that tag on the back of the jeans."